MSOL Restricted Contractibility to Planar Graphs: Restricted Contractibility is Fixed-Parameter Tractable

-\begin{proof} Instead of a tedious formal proof, we illustrate the main idea in Figure~\ref{fig:bridge}.
-If $C$ is large, it has two vertices $u$ and $v$ not contained in one cell.
+\begin{claim_proof} Instead of a tedious formal proof, we illustrate the main idea in Fig.~\ref{fig:bridge}.
+If $C$ is large, it has two vertices $u$ and $v$ in $h(H'_{t_i})$ not contained in one cell.
 Thus there exists a path $P$ going across the grid ``between'' $u$ and $v$.
 Using $C$ as a ``bridge'' from $u$ to $v$, we can cross $P$ by another path across the grid.
-These two paths together with two outer layers of $h(H_{t_i})$ allow us to embed $K_{3,3}$ into $h_+(H_{t_i})$ such that $K_{3,3}^-$ is embedded into $h(H_{t_i})$.\claimqed
+These two paths together with the two outer layers of $h(H_{t_i})$ allow to embed $K_{3,3}$ into $h_+(H_{t_i})$ such that $K_{3,3}^-$ is embedded into $h(H_{t_i})$.\claimqed